pyetroushev/Y.Practicum/README.md

 A model predicting the recovery coefficient of gold from gold-bearing ore is constructed.
 The data with the parameters of extraction and purification are analyzed.
 A model has been created and trained to help optimize production so as not to launch an enterprise with unprofitable characteristics.
 - tags: #ML #Python #SQL #Pandas #Numpy #Matplotlib #Seaborn #Sklearn #def

+## Carprice Prediction:
+- Determining the market value of a used car.
+- The service for the sale of used cars is developing an application to attract new customers.
+In it, you can quickly find out the market value of your car.
+Analyzed data: technical characteristics, configuration and prices of cars.
+A model has been built to determine the cost of a used car.
+Numerical methods, approximate calculations, algorithm complexity estimation, gradient descent were used.
+- tags: #ML #Python #SQL #Pandas #Numpy #Matplotlib #Seaborn #Sklearn #def